 Publisher: 2K Sports (2006)

-Oddly enough, the new Vancouver 2010 Winter Olympic game (Xbox 360, 2010) has given me renewed appreciation for Torino 2006.
+Oddly enough, the new Vancouver 2010 (PS3, 2010) winter olympic game has given me renewed appreciation for Torino 2006.
 Torino offers a no-nonsense user interface that lets you play the full 15 events, a shorter 9-event competition, or customize your own.
 The load times are quick and the graphics are first-rate.
 The ski and bobsled events convey a nice sensation of speed, giving you that "almost-out-of-control" feeling that's exciting.
 The camera zooms in at the tightest possible angle, making you feel right on top of the action.
 The rolling ski slopes look inviting, and while those blinking arrows look gaudy as hell, they clearly indicate where the gates are.
 The ski events requires a lot of finesse but speed skating focuses on timing.
 The ski jump is exhilarating, and the bobsleds have a real sense of momentum as you careen through the icy bank turns.
 Best of all, I could easily play all of these without the benefit of reading instructions or sitting through a boring tutorial!
 The controls are displayed on the screen

 as you play, and the system works remarkably well.
 Only the biathlon event suffers from non-intuitive controls.
 The target-shooting element is simple enough, but that circular meter that monitors your cross-country stamina is confusing!
 Best scores are recorded along with your initials, and these are easily viewable from the main menu.
 Torino lacks the fanfare of opening or closing ceremonies, but its bright white scenery look great and the lighted night events look especially good.
 The athletes are realistically animated, but I find it a bit odd how about half of the athletes are black!